codecarton/mortiseandcode.com/src/lib/posts/It-is-time-to-bury-bad-habits-in-a-ditch.md

 ---
 active: true
-title: 'It's time to bury bad habits in a ditch'
+title: 'It is time to bury bad habits in a ditch'
 date: '2024-04-05'
 #updated: ''
 categories: